kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 Node4 nested class
 ^^^^^^^^^^^^^^^^^^

 The nested Node4 class is used to simplify the insert() algorithm.
-Its constructor automatically sorts the keys of the 3-node leaf and the new key being insert into the leaf 3-node.
-The Node4 object is later "split" into two 2-nodes within `split(...)`.
+Its constructor that takes a 3-node leaf and the new key being inserted sorts the keys. ...The Node4 object is later "split" into two 2-nodes within `split(...)`.

 test_invariant
 ^^^^^^^^^^^^^^